The Belcher League

 "Hurry up and get out of here, or she gets it!"
 The leader of the bank robbers held his pistol against the head of his hostage.

 "Violence isn't the answer, love is!"
-Tina held her right arm forwards.
+Tina held her left fist forwards.

 The bank robbers were so focused on her that they didn't notice the hideous green shapes appear around them until it was too late.